Invest in the future of Trinity College School.

 We are looking to build on the incredible accomplishments our collective community achieved through the 150th anniversary fundraising campaign that saw the School’s endowment increase from $22 million to $53 million.
 The endowment has since grown and currently sits at $59 million.
 The size of a school’s endowment is critical to not only the sustainability of the institution but also, most importantly, the endowment directly funds the School’s financial assistance program which opens the TCS experience up to more deserving young people every year.

 Commit to infrastructure improvements to attract and sustain mission-appropriate staff and students.

 Launch a fundraising campaign in support of infrastructure improvements

 Over the past decade, the core of our campus facilities has undergone significant structural change with the addition of facilities such as the Arnold Massey ’55 Athletic Centre, Cirne Hall and the visual arts wing.
 And while these enhancements have undeniably enhanced the living and learning environment for both students and staff alike, our community is now welcoming a phase of limited facility construction.

-Over the next five years we will focus on refreshing and renewing some of the School’s older boarding, teaching and common spaces.
+Over the next six years we will focus on refreshing and renewing some of the School’s older boarding, teaching and common spaces.
 As the TCS Renaissance Plan (launched in 2018) identified, some of our older facilities, which date back as far as the 1930s, have started to show the tests of time.
 As the caretakers for future generations of TCS students, it is our responsibility to look after our facilities to ensure their sustainability, renovating in a manner which reduces the School’s environmental footprint.

 It is also vital that our buildings are a true reflection of the outstanding programs that are offered within and that we are future-focused with our building plans in order to continue to attract prospective families.